microsoft/r-server-campaign-optimization/solution.md

  {% include choices.md %}
 </div>

-## HDInsight Spark Deployment from Cortana Intelligence Gallery
+## HDInsight Spark Deployment from Azure AI Gallery

- [Click here](https://aka.ms/campaign-hdi) to access the HDInsight Spark Deployment - if it comes back to this page, this version of the solution has not yet been published in the Cortana Intelligence Gallery.
+ [Click here](https://aka.ms/campaign-hdi) to access the HDInsight Spark Deployment - if it comes back to this page, this version of the solution has not yet been published in the Azure AI Gallery.